Oteng-075/OT-GIS-SURVEY-CONSULT/README.md

 ## Mission
 Our mission is to provide innovative and reliable GIS and surveying solutions that empower individuals, organizations, and communities to make informed decisions.
 We aim to deliver precise geospatial data, cutting-edge mapping technologies, and exceptional consulting services to support sustainable development, infrastructure planning, and environmental management.

+## Core Values

+1. Excellence: Commitment to delivering high-quality geospatial services that exceed expectations.

+2. Integrity: Operating with honesty, professionalism, and transparency in every project.

+3. Innovation: Leveraging advanced technology and creative approaches to solve complex challenges.

+4. Sustainability: Supporting environmentally sound planning and development for a better future.

+5. Collaboration: Building strong partnerships with clients, stakeholders, and communities.

+6. Reliability: Ensuring consistent, accurate, and timely delivery of all services.

+7. Client-Centricity: Focusing on understanding and exceeding client expectations.

+---

 ## Services

 - ### Geodata Research